vegaprotocol/specs/protocol/0081-SUCM-successor_markets.md

 Market proposal may specify parent market ID.
 If it does then:

 - It must also specify insurance pool fraction (<a name="0081-SUCM-001" href="#0081-SUCM-001">0081-SUCM-001</a>)
-- The product, settlement asset, margin asset, and `market.value.windowLength` must match between parent and successor; if not proposal is rejected (<a name="0081-SUCM-002" href="#0081-SUCM-002">0081-SUCM-002</a>)
+- The product, settlement asset and margin asset must match between parent and successor; if not proposal is rejected (<a name="0081-SUCM-002" href="#0081-SUCM-002">0081-SUCM-002</a>)
 - It is possible for the successor to specify different trading termination and settlement oracle data (<a name="0081-SUCM-003" href="#0081-SUCM-003">0081-SUCM-003</a>).

 It is possibly to cancel a [spot market](./0080-SPOT-product_builtin_spot.md) via governance and propose a new spot market as a successor with different `market_decimal_places` and `position_decimal_places` (aka `size_decimal_places` for spot); the LPs virtual stakes are carried over (<a name="0081-SUCM-004" href="#0081-SUCM-004">0081-SUCM-004</a>).

 Two proposals that name the same parent can be submitted.
 Both can be approved by governance.
 The proposed market that clears the opening auction first gets the share of the insurance pool and the virtual stakes get carried over.
 Once the first market clears the opening auction the other market's parent market Id field is cleared.
 When it clears the opening auction it gets no insurance pool from the parent and no virtual stakes get carried over (<a name="0081-SUCM-005" href="#0081-SUCM-005">0081-SUCM-005</a>).

 A new market proposal sets parent market Id to a market that has settled.
 The parent market has non-zero insurance pool balance.
-If the new market clears the opening auction before `parent settlement time + market.value.windowLength` then the virtual stakes are carried over and the relevant fraction of the insurance pool is transferred over (<a name="0081-SUCM-006" href="#0081-SUCM-006">0081-SUCM-006</a>).
+If the new market clears the opening auction before `parent settlement time + market.liquidity.successorLaunchWindowLength` then the virtual stakes are carried over and the relevant fraction of the insurance pool is transferred over (<a name="0081-SUCM-006" href="#0081-SUCM-006">0081-SUCM-006</a>).

 A new market proposal sets parent market Id to a market that has settled.
 The parent market has non-zero insurance pool balance.
-If the new market clears the opening auction after `parent settlement time + market.value.windowLength` then no virtual stakes are carried over, there is no transfer into the insurance pool of the new market from the parent and the new market has no parent market Id set (<a name="0081-SUCM-007" href="#0081-SUCM-007">0081-SUCM-007</a>)
+If the new market clears the opening auction after `parent settlement time + market.liquidity.successorLaunchWindowLength` then no virtual stakes are carried over, there is no transfer into the insurance pool of the new market from the parent and the new market has no parent market Id set (<a name="0081-SUCM-007" href="#0081-SUCM-007">0081-SUCM-007</a>)

 Successor markets can be enacted if the parent market is still in the "proposed" state.
 There is no virtual stake to copy over and no insurance pool balance to transfer  (<a name="0081-SUCM-008" href="#0081-SUCM-008">0081-SUCM-008</a>)